 The Path of Tea, Relaxing Houston Escape From The Ordinary

-Have you ever felt the need to step back and take a breather from the day to day normal hustle and bustle of everyday life?
+Have you ever felt the need to step back and take a breather from day to day regular hustle and bustle of everyday life?
 If this sounds like something that would interest you, there is a Houston escape from the ordinary in which Asian décor and a relaxing ambiance will help soothe away the cares of the day.
-Oh…and lest I forget…the most aromatic, fragrant and tantalizing brewed teas of your individual choosing all await your discovery at The Path of Tea.
-It is located at 2340 West Alabama Street, Houston, Texas 77098.
+Oh and lest I forget the most aromatic, fragrant and tantalizing brewed teas of your individual choosing all await your discovery at The Path of Tea.
+You will find this establishment at 2340 West Alabama Street, Houston, Texas 77098.

 Those of us living in Houston or even those visiting Houston, Texas from distances near or far can now all benefit from Thia McKann’s airline flights of the past and her developed senses of the love of varieties of organic teas and ceremonial aspects of serving it to her growing list of friends and patrons.

 The address is on West Alabama Street just inside Kirby.
 That is an upscale area in Houston with businesses and restaurants aplenty.